VIAME/VIAME/README.rst

 transition technology developed over multiple years to the open source domain to further research, collaboration, and product development.

-The project is structured with the parent `kwiver` repository working as CMake "super-build" that pulls in a number of KWIVER and other open source projects.

 Building KWIVER
 ===============